ednajoyj/Face-recognition-using-SAMA5D27-WLSOM-EK1/README.md

 </ul>

 ## Space partitioning for yocto
-After setting up Putty, we faced a lot of issues while installing  the essential pakages in yoto. we tried to install the pakages in both yocto project and Buildroot software
-The major issues that we enountered was, "No space left" We were unable to install any packages due to inefficient space the space that was alloted was only less than 500Mb and most of the space was occupied during the OS installation and only 63MB was left.
-We were using a total of 8GB SD card and 90% of it was unallocated, only then we came to know that we were supposed to partition the unallocated space and mount it in the OS.
+After setting up Putty, we encountered issues while attempting to install the essential packages in both Yocto & Builtroot environment.
+The major issues that we enountered was, "No space left" so we were unable to install any packages due to inefficient storage.
+We were using an 8GB SD card and 90% of it was unallocated.
+Despite, this the error persisted.
+Later, we came to know about the partition spacing.
+In default partition only 500Mb was allotted, so the OS that was installed took all the space and left the partition with only 63Mb.So then we were supposed to partition the unallocated space and mount it in the OS.
 The steps to be followed to partition the space is as followed:
+1. Open your Ubuntu
+2. Search for "Disk Utility"
+3. Then you will be asked to enter the
+4.